matthewjhands/mattbook/README.md

    * note-preview
    * note-list
    * editor - using SyncFusion Rich Text editor lib
+ * Basic styling in place
+ * Inter-component event messaging using Subject observables
+ * GET all functionality to populate a list of notes from the server

 ## Still to do
- * Fix/finish notes-list (GET all) functionality
-   * Strip HTML content (i.e. what the RTE lib will send to server) out of notes-preview to just the text content.
  * Add POST/PUT/DELETE functionality for notes on UI -
-   * interface with Java rest controller and add ui new/save/delete buttons
+   * interface with Java rest controller and add ui new button
+ * Write tests - ui and backend
+ * Improve UI design 😊
+ * Write Error Handling

+## Non-MVP items (Nice to haves)
+ * Upload images/videos and attachments
+ * Implement collections of notes (e.g. work, school, personal)
+ * Search function
+ * Support for multiple users (and by extension, user auth)
+ * Website export functionality